Friends of Montclair RR Trail

 Public Works Committee

-The Public Works Committee of FOMRRT has identified four priorities for action based on many sources of feedback, and is currently working with the City of Oakland to address them:
+The Public Works Committee identified four issues for action based on community input and has resolved three by working with the City of Oakland and coordinating with Shepherd Canyon Homeowners' Association (SCHA*)

-1. Correct drainage problems along the trail at several locations.
+1. Correct drainage problems along the Montclair RR Trail at several locations.

 2. Install new guard rails between Paso Robles and Saroni.